Harveyge/harveyge.github.io/about.md

 ##Hi, this is Haifeng Ge

 I’m a rising 11th-grader at Sharon High School and a **USAJMO Qualifier (2025)**.
-I thrive at the intersection of elegant proofs and hands-on computation, and I’m eager to contribute **8–10 hours/week** this summer to a research project in number theory, combinatorics, or computational mathematics.
+I enjoys the intersection of elegant proofs and hands-on computation, and I’m eager to contribute **8–10 hours/week** this summer to a math research project, for example number theory, combinatorics, or computational mathematics.

-This summer, I’m eager to contribute 8–10 hours/week to a research group—whether writing code, running experiments, or drafting proofs

 ### 🏆 Awards & Achievements